-When the Court requests that the Office of the Children's Lawyer become involved in a custody/access case before the Court and the Office of the Children's Lawyer accepts the case, the Office of the Children's Lawyer and Clinician (social worker) in the Family Court Counsellors’ Office will assess what is in the best interests of the child.
-They will do this by conducting individual interviews, making observations of the parent-child relationship, and collecting relevant information about the child from government departments and agencies, and other persons and organizations dealing with the child client (e.g. school, medical professionals, coaches, therapists, etc.) and reviewing the court file.
+When the Court requests that the Office of the Children's Lawyer become involved in a custody/access case before the Court, the OCL investigates the file to determine whether the Children's Lawyer ought to intervene in the case.
+The OCL may do this by conducting individual interviews, making observations of the parent-child relationship, and collecting relevant information about the child from government departments and agencies, and other persons and organizations dealing with the child client (e.g. school, medical professionals, coaches, therapists, etc.) and reviewing the court file.
 The Office of the Children's Lawyer can require that this information be provided without the consent of the parents or the party holding the information.

-Where appropriate, the Children’s Lawyer and Clinician will attempt to work with the parties to come to a resolution and to improve communication between parents and/or caregivers as well as to strengthen child-parent relationships.
+Where appropriate, the Children’s Lawyer will attempt to work with the parties to come to a resolution and to improve communication between parents and/or caregivers as well as to strengthen child-parent relationships.

 Failing agreement between the parties, the Children’s Lawyer will make submissions on behalf of the child in Court, and the court will decide what is in the child’s best interests.